cuijiyao01/docker-k8s-training/docker/Exercise 3 - Ports and Volumes.md

 **Hint:** The official NGINX image is appropriately labeled and features the most stars.

-## Step 1: expose NGINX' port
+## Step 1: forward NGINX' port

-Start a new container and export the port of the NGINX webserver to port 4000 of your VM.
-Use the `docker inspect` command to find out which ports are exposed by the NGINX container.
+Start a new container and export the port of the NGINX webserver to a random port that is chosen by Docker.
+Use the `docker ps` command to find you which port the webserver is forwarded to and use your web browser to connect to it.

+## Step 2: forward NGINX' to a specified port

+Within SAP it is more or less standard to let webservers run on port 1080.
+Start another nginx container but this time, make sure the exposed port of the webserver is forwarded to port 1080 on your host.

+**Hint:** You can use `docker inspect` to find out which port is exposed by the image.

-Again, use your webbrowser to connect to your VM, port 4000.
+Again, use your webbrowser to connect to your VM, port 1080.

-## Step 2: import a volume
+## Step 3: import a volume

 Create a directory on your VM.
 Inside that directory, create a file `index.html` and put some simple HTML into it.
 Start a new container that bind-mounts this directory to `/usr/share/nginx/html` as a volume so that NGINX will publish your custom HTML file instead of its default message.